A Guide to the County of Worcestershire, Naturally

 Or sign up at easyfundraising (nominate your chosen sanctuary, then anytime you buy from participating shops or services, they donate a portion of profits, at no cost to you (loyalty points are not affected):

-- Baah-land has over 100 happy residents, and is run on a shoestring budget, by dedicated volunteers.
+• Baah-land has over 100 happy residents (run a shoestring budget, by dedicated volunteers))

-- The Farm Animal Sanctuary does wonderful work.
-One pig resident was found by workers on the M42, likely fallen off a trailer, on route to an illegal slaughterhouse.
+• The Farm Animal Sanctuary does wonderful work.
+One pig resident was found by workers on the M42 (likely fallen off a trailer, on route to an illegal abattoir).

-- Goodheart Sanctuaries is home to over 300 animals in 92 acres of rolling countryside.
-And two large pools, for rescued waterfowl.
+• Goodheart Sanctuaries is home to over 300 animals in 92 acres of rolling countryside (and two large pools, for for rescued waterfowl).

-- Hillfields Animal Sanctuary offers refuge for 300 animals, who live out their days free from fear, neglect or cruelty.
+• Hillfields Animal Sanctuary offers refuge for 300 animals (who live out their days in peace and happiness).

 Vegan Cooking Classes (near Malvern Hills)